SAC-46 (handgun): History

 The start of the development of the SAC-46 was first documented in 1943 and the basic development of a weapon of this kind went on with low priority.
 In February 1945 operational examples of the SAC-46 were requested for an actual OSS mission and a first batch of six guns was manufactured in April 1945 by the Long Engineering and Research Company.
 The guns were tested immediately and some modifications of the first batch were requested and applied together with an order of a second batch of nine guns bringing the total number of guns manufactured up to 15 in June 1945.
 In July 1945 a comparative testing of the SAC-46 against other OSS weapons with similar applications followed.
 Only a crossbow, the Wilhelm Tell, was more quiet than the 69 dB of the SAC-46, but the SAC-46 was the least accurate and powerful of the tested weapons.
-Until the end of World War II no use of the SAC-46 in an actual mission was documented and at this point the OSS had still 12 of the guns and 1,011 darts in its inventory.
+Until the end of World War II no use of the SAC-46 in an actual mission was documented and at this point the OSS still had 12 of the guns and 1,011 darts in its inventory.
 As a further development of the SAC-46 it was proposed to combine the CO2-cartridge and the poisoned dart into a single missile-like projectile.
 Of this variant only one prototype was manufactured and tested without leading to adoption into service.
 A surviving example of the SAC-46 is on display in the John F. Kennedy Special Warfare Museum in Fort Bragg.